New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Summary

 \section{Summary}

-In this paper, we calculate the limits on the LIV coefficients $\bar{s}^{\mu\nu}$ in the minimal gravity sector based on the latest pulsar observational data.
-Using twenty-five constraints from twelve pulsar systems, we obtain global limits on eight linear combinations of the LIV coefficients.
-The diverse sky positions of pulsar systems have been instrumental in breaking the degeneracy among parameters.
-Benefiting from nearly a decade of accumulated pulsar timing data, we tighten the constraints for several times compared to the results in Ref.~\cite{Shao:2014oha},
+In this paper, we calculate the limits on the LV coefficients $\bar{s}^{\mu\nu}$ in the minimal gravity sector based on the latest pulsar observational data.
+Using twenty-five constraints from twelve pulsar systems, we obtain global limits on eight linear combinations of the LV coefficients.
+The diverse sky positions of pulsar systems have been instrumental in breaking the degeneracy among LV coefficients.
+Benefiting from nearly a decade of accumulated pulsar timing data, we tighten the constraints for \Reply{two to three times} compared to the results in Ref.~\cite{Shao:2014oha}.

 Based on Bayesian analysis, we have employed a new parameter estimation method that accounts for the randomness introduced by uncertain parameters, such as the longitude of the ascending node in certain binary pulsar systems.
 In addition, we discuss how the constraints from the pulsar systems affect the final global limits on $\bar{s}^{\mu\nu}$.
 In the case of global constraining, both the quality and quantity of constraints from pulsar systems are of paramount importance.
-We simulate the precision improvements brought by introducing constraints on spin precession from three hypothetical solitary pulsars, showing that additional observations of solitary pulsar could potentially enhance limits on certain LIV coefficients by three to four orders of magnitude.
+We simulate the precision improvements brought by introducing constraints on spin precession from three hypothetical solitary pulsars, showing that additional observations of solitary pulsar could potentially enhance limits on spatial LV coefficients by three to four orders of magnitude.

-As observational data from PTA continues to accumulate, it is anticipated that constraints on LIV coefficients from pulsar systems will become increasingly stringent.
+As observational data from PTA continues to accumulate, it is anticipated that constraints on LV coefficients from pulsar systems will become increasingly stringent.
 In the future, the next-generation radio telescopes like the Square Kilometer Array (SKA) and next-generation Very Large Array (ngVLA) will be constructed, providing more precise measurements in observations of pulsars~\cite{Shao:2014wja,Weltman:2018zrl}.
 Pulsars will play an increasingly significant role in Lorentz symmetry tests.